djc/rnc2rng/README.rst

 License
 -------

-All of the code is released into the Public Domain, unless indicated otherwise within the file (this is true for PLY's lex.py distributed with this package).
+All of the code is released into the Public Domain.